Contents

 }

-The code blocks are in the code
+The code blocks are in the code tag and

 have classes that identify their language.